skarregaard89/octet/octet/src/examples/example_invaderers/Readme.md

 - Collission detection on the bottom border
 - Invaders formation is randomly selected from a series of csv files that includes the formations (current maximum invaders is 50)
-- Game is now over when all invaders in the formation is dead
+- Game is now over when all invaders in the random formation is 'dead'

 ----------IN INVADERS_APP.H----------